 Follow these simple steps to brew a perfect cup of saffron tea and enjoy its full health benefits:

-Step 2: Bring water to 200°F (93°C), just below the boiling point.
-This helps to release saffron’s full flavor and health properties without burning or degrading the spice.
+- Heat your water to 200°F (93°C), just below the boiling point.
+This helps to release saffron’s full flavor and health properties without degrading heat-sensitive compounds.
 Use fresh, filtered water for the best taste.

-Step 5: Add optional ingredients like cardamom, ginger, milk (or coconut milk), or sweeteners like honey for extra flavor.
-These additions complement saffron’s benefits and make the tea more enjoyable.
+- Add optional ingredients like cardamom, ginger, milk (or coconut milk), or a small amount of honey for additional flavor.
+These additions complement saffron’s benefits, making the tea more enjoyable.

-Step 6: Strain the saffron threads out of your tea or leave them in for a stronger flavor.
-Serve the tea hot or cold, depending on your preference.
-Enjoy your saffron tea and its health benefits.
+- Strain and serve.
+Strain the saffron threads out of your tea or leave them in for a stronger flavor.
+Serve hot or cold, as you prefer.

 Saffron Tea Benefits for Different Lifestyles